 A nationally known columnist and commentator, Shields has worked in Washington through the administrations of nine U.S. Presidents.
 He was an editorial writer for The Washington Post where he began writing his column in 1979.
 That column is now distributed nationally by Creators Syndicate.

-Since 1988, Shields has provided weekly political analysis and commentary on national campaigns for PBS’ award-winning "The PBS NewsHour" where he has matched wits with David Gergen, The Wall Street Journal’s Paul Gigot and most recently with David Brooks of The New York Times.
+Since 1988, Shields has provided weekly political analysis and commentary on national campaigns for PBS’ award-winning "The PBS NewsHour" where he has matched wits with David Gergen, The Wall Street Journal’s Paul Gigot, and, since 2001, with David Brooks of The New York Times.
 For 17 years, Shields was moderator and panelist on CNN’s Capital Gang.
 He now is a regular panelist on Inside Washington, the weekly public affairs show which is seen on both ABC and PBS.

 A native of Weymouth, Mass., and a graduate of the University of Notre Dame, Shields served as an enlisted man in the United States Marine Corps before coming to Washington where he began working in 1965 for Wisconsin Sen. William Proxmire.
 In 1968, Shields went to work for Robert F. Kennedy in the New York Senator’s presidential campaign and later held leadership positions in three other presidential campaigns.
 Over 11 years, Shields helped manage campaigns from the courthouse to the White House in some 38 states.